michigandaily/cookie/README.md

 2. Run `yarn sink deploy github`.
 3. Go to [`Settings > Pages`](../../settings/pages) and check the **Enforce HTTPS** option.
 All of our sites should enforce HTTPS, so please make sure to double check this!
 4. Your raw graphic will be accessible at `https://michigandaily.github.io/<repository-name>/graphic/index.html`.

+### Playwright screenshots

+Running `yarn build` will 1) build production files and 2) trigger a process where Playwright spawns a headless Chrome browser and downloads screenshots of the graphics.
+If the script is unable to find a cached version of Chrome or is unable to use your default Chrome installation, it will install Chrome in a cache folder.

+If you don't want `yarn build` to trigger the Playwright process, set `COOKIE_SCREENSHOT=false` in a `.env` file.

+You can also prevent the screenshot process by setting the environment variable inline prior to a command: `COOKIE_SCREENSHOT=false yarn build` or `COOKIE_SCREENSHOT=false yarn sink deploy github`.